Hello, my name is Adam Pippin. I'm an IT professional and overall handy guy living in Vancouver, BC.

 My approach to my life—professional and personal—is pretty straightforward.
 I always strive to do a great job.
 Just because my work will be hidden behind a beautiful user interface or a piece of drywall doesn't mean I'm happy doing anything less than my best.
 Sometimes this can be a source of strife in my life as I like to hold the people around me up to the same standard—always doing the best we can.

-My skills as a generalist allow me to bring together specialists from all sorts of areas and help them to work together effectively towards a goal while filling in any gaps in skill or knowledge as required.
+My skills as a generalist allow me to bring together specialists from all sorts of areas and help them to work together effectively towards a goal while filling in any gaps in skill or knowledge as required and my communication skills and ability to balance technical considerations with business objectives and priorities has made me a valuable touchpoint in every organization I've been part of.